gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
-Check the example shown below or refer `ShipmentReasons` for more details.
+Check the example shown below or refer `ShipmentBagReasons` for more details.

-Schema: `ShipmentReasonsResponse`
+Schema: `ShipmentBagReasons1`